vicvdn/pipex/README.md

 - **Fork()** => requires the <unistd.h> library

-Fork creates a child process within the pprocess we are in> The function returns an int (which we'll name id) that is equal to 0 when you are in the child process.
+Fork creates a child process within the process we are in.
+The function returns an int (which we'll name id or pid) that is equal to 0 when you are in the child process.
 If it is not 0 it means that we are in the main process and not the child one.
 If we call ```fork()``` n times we will have 2<sup>n</sup> processes.
 The child process has the exact same memory as the main (or parent) process, the memory is being copied, variable by variable from one process to another when you call ```fork()```.
 But bear in mind that bcause we have a copy, the copy itself does not have the same place in the memory than the parent. (cf ex for ```wait()``` function and n being modified differently depending on the id returned by ```fork()```).
+Therefore, it is interesting to note that if you free something in a child process, it doesn't free it in the parent process or in the other child processes that run simultaneously!

 - **Pipe()**